ironbar/arc25/docs/04_Initial_Plan.md

 My hypothesis is that we can use [hindsight experience replay (HER)](https://arxiv.org/abs/1707.01495) at test time to update the beliefs of the model and find the right solution more efficiently.
 Instead of sampling thousands of programs, sample a few and learn from the mistakes. **That is the way to combine induction and test-time training.**

+We can treat the failed code attempts that run as new tasks, and train the model on those tasks.
+Those tasks will be in the neighborhood of the task that we want to solve.

 We already know that HER enables faster learning, specially in very sparse reward environments.

 ![](res/2025-03-25-16-38-36.png)